The History of Czech Glass Beads

 The incredible Charles Bridge in the Czech Republic.

-In the early 1900’s, World War I nearly caused the downfall of the bead making industry.
-However, soon after WWI, Bohemia became a part of Czechoslovaki, and the Czechs soon became the largest exporter of glass beads in the world.
-Next, the Great Depression arose, causing some more disturbances to the production of Czech glass beads, but the industry recovered by the mid to late 1930’s.
-World War II caused some more problems for the bead making industry in Czechoslovakia, and it went into further decline due to the entire glass making industry being nationalized.
-There wasn’t a turn for the better in the bead making industry until 1950, when the nation’s communist regime needed to look for goods to export in exchange for money.
+In the early 1900s, World War I nearly caused the downfall of the bead-making industry.
+However, soon after WWI, Bohemia became a part of Czechoslovakia, and the Czechs soon became the largest exporter of glass beads in the world.
+Next, the Great Depression arose, causing some more disturbances to the production of Czech glass beads, but the industry recovered by the mid to late 1930s.
+World War II caused some more problems for the bead-making industry in Czechoslovakia, and it went into further decline due to the entire glass-making industry being nationalized.
+There wasn’t a turn for the better in the bead-making industry until 1950 when the nation’s communist regime needed to look for goods to export in exchange for money.

 In the present day, Czech glass beads makers are a leader of the beading industry, producing a wide variety of beautiful Czech glass beads.